-- Fistulas, which are holes or openings in the GI tract
+- Gastrointestinal fistulas, which are abnormal holes or openings in the GI tract

 - GI bleeding

-- Perforations or tears (which may have resulted from a prior procedure, including bariatric surgery)
+- Perforations or tears (which may have resulted from an earlier procedure, including bariatric surgery)

 - Endoscopic full thickness resection